flatironinstitute/lineage_viewer/README.md

 ## A note about using the interface from `rusty`

 For better performance do not launch the interface on rusty from the login nodes.
-Instead allocate a node using `srun` to get a machine with better file system access:
+Instead allocate a node using `srun` to get a node with lower usage and better file system access:
 ```bash
 (base) C02XD1KGJGH8:lineage_viewer awatters$ ssh rusty
 No Slurm jobs found on node.